Iterative Contact-resolving Hybrid Methods for Multiscale Contact Mechanics: Iterative contact-resolving hybrid methods associated with various discretizations

 \subsection{Iterative contact-resolving hybrid method associated with standard CEM-GMsFEM}

+In this section, we present an iterative contact-resolving hybrid method associated with the standard CEM-GMsFEM \cite{chung2023multiscale, ye2023constraint, chung2018, chung2025locking}.
+The main novelty lies in introducing multiscale model reduction into the hybrid framework to improve computational efficiency for nonlinear contact problems with high-contrast coefficients.
+Here, the nonlinear contact region $\Omega_2$ occupies merely one coarse mesh wide and therefore does not dominate the primary computational cost.
+However, the larger domain $\Omega_1$ covers almost the entire domain, and resolving its fine-scale heterogeneities can be computationally expensive, especially with high-contrast coefficients.
+To address this, we integrate multiscale reduction techniques to lower the computational burden.

-In this section, we consider the iterative contact-resolving hybrid method associated with standard CEM-GMsFEM \cite{chung2023multiscale, ye2023constraint, chung2025locking}.
-Specifically, the method employs standard CEM-GMsFEM in the larger domain $\Omega_1$ and standard FEM in the smaller domain $\Omega_2$, which contains the contact boundary.
-The splitting formulation for this setting is detailed in Section \ref{Discrete formulation with standard CEM-GMsFEM}, while the construction of multiscale basis functions within the larger subdomain is described in Section \ref{standard cem}.
-An iterative domain decomposition procedure (Algorithm \ref{alg:A}) is then developed in Section \ref{iterative domain decomposition method for standard problem}.
+The splitting formulation for this setting is described in Section \ref{Discrete formulation with standard CEM-GMsFEM}, while the construction of multiscale basis functions within the larger subdomain is presented in Section \ref{standard cem}.
+An iterative domain decomposition procedure (Algorithm \ref{alg:A}) and the corresponding convergence (Theorem \ref{convergence in standard cem}) are then developed in Section \ref{iterative domain decomposition method for standard problem}.
 A key aspect of the present framework is the careful treatment of boundary conditions (see different stages in Algorithm \ref{alg:A}).
 The solution $\mathbf{u}_h$ obtained from (\ref{discrete form}) is regarded as the reference solution.